MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

 ## View the NGINX welcome page

-With NGINX installed, and port 80 open on your virtual machine, you can access the web server using the virtual machine's public IP address.
-(The public IP address is shown on the virtual machine's Overview page.)
+With NGINX installed, and port 80 open on your VM, you can access the web server using the VM's public IP address.
+(The public IP address is shown on the VM's Overview page.)

 Open a browser, and go to `http://<public IP address>`.